ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 <br />

-## How can I customize routing for Ingress?
+## How can I customize routing?
 {: #custom-routing}

-If you want to customize routing rules for your app, you can use [HAProxy annotations for the OpenShift router](https://docs.openshift.com/container-platform/4.3/networking/routes/route-configuration.html#nw-route-specific-annotations_route-configuration){: external} that manages traffic for your app.
+If you want to customize routing rules for your app, you can use [HAProxy annotations for the {{site.data.keyword.openshiftshort}} router](https://docs.openshift.com/container-platform/4.3/networking/routes/route-configuration.html#nw-route-specific-annotations_route-configuration){: external} that manages traffic for your app.

 These supported annotations are in the format `haproxy.router.openshift.io/<annotation>` or `router.openshift.io/<annotation>`.

-{{site.data.keyword.containerlong_notm}} annotations (`ingress.bluemix.net/<annotation>`) and NGINX annotations (`nginx.ingress.kubernetes.io/<annotation>`) are **not** supported for the router, Ingress controller, or the Ingress resource in OpenShift version 4.
+{{site.data.keyword.containerlong_notm}} annotations (`ingress.bluemix.net/<annotation>`) and NGINX annotations (`nginx.ingress.kubernetes.io/<annotation>`) are **not** supported for the router, Ingress controller, or the Ingress resource in {{site.data.keyword.openshiftshort}} version 4.

 To get started, see [Customizing Ingress routing with annotations](/docs/openshift?topic=openshift-ingress-roks4#annotations-roks4).

 <br />

-## How can I enable TLS certificates for Ingress?
+## How can I enable TLS certificates?
 {: #certs}

-When you configure the public router, you choose the domain that your apps will be accessible through.
-You can use the IBM-provided domain, such as `mycluster-<hash>-0000.us-south.containers.appdomain.cloud/myapp`, or you can set up a CNAME record to map a custom domain to the IBM-provided domain.
+To load balance incoming HTTPS connections to your subdomain, you can configure the Ingress controller for your router to decrypt the network traffic and forward the decrypted request to the apps that are exposed in your cluster.
 {: shortdesc}

-To load balance incoming HTTPS connections to your subdomain, you can configure the Ingress controller for your router to decrypt the network traffic and forward the decrypted request to the apps that are exposed in your cluster.
+When you configure the public router, you choose the domain that your apps are accessible through.

-* If you use the IBM-provided Ingress subdomain, the Ingress controller for your app is already registered with the IBM-provided TLS certificate, which is stored as the `Ingress secret` in the `openshift-ingress` project.
+* If you use the IBM-provided Ingress subdomain, such as `mycluster-<hash>-0000.us-south.containers.appdomain.cloud/myapp`, the Ingress controller for your app is already registered with the IBM-provided TLS certificate, which is stored as the `Ingress secret` in the `openshift-ingress` project.
 IBM-provided TLS certificates are signed by LetsEncrypt and are fully managed by IBM.
 The certificates expire every 90 days and are automatically renewed 37 days before they expire.
-* If you use a custom domain, you can use your own TLS certificate to manage TLS termination.
+* If you set up a CNAME record to map a custom domain to the IBM-provided domain, you can use your own TLS certificate to manage TLS termination.
 For example, you can import a secret from {{site.data.keyword.cloudcerts_long_notm}}, which adds the secret to the `ibm-cert-store` project.
 If your Ingress resources are deployed in projects other than `ibm-cert-store`, you must copy the secret to those projects.

-To get started, see [Select an app domain and TLS termination](/docs/openshift?topic=openshift-ingress-roks4#ingress-roks4-public-2).
+For more information about TLS certificates, see [Managing TLS certificates and secrets](#manage_certs).